Parvez2017/rivalmap/README.md

-# RivalMap: Streamlit-Integrated AI Crew for Competitor Research and Strategy Building for Your SaaS tool
+# RivalMap: Streamlit-Integrated AI Crew for Competitor Research and Strategy Creation for Your SaaS tool

 _Forked and enhanced from the_ [_crewAI examples repository_](https://github.com/joaomdmoura/crewAI-examples/tree/main/trip_planner)